dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 RFC EDITOR: Please remove this section.

 ## Version -00 to -01 ## {#sec-0-01}

+* Added actions to perform upon receiving responses from the TRL endpoint.

 * Section restructuring (full- and diff-query as self-standing sections; usage of series transfer pattern moved to the document body).